philote/urban-shadows-pbta/README.md

 The following Foundry VTT game system must be installed to use this module: [Powered by the Apocalypse](https://foundryvtt.com/packages/pbta).

+## How to Install

+You can install the latest released version of the system by using this manifest link in Foundry VTT.
+[Instructions](https://foundryvtt.com/article/tutorial/): https://github.com/philote/urban-shadows-pbta/releases/latest/download/system.json

 ## Features
 - Sheets for
   - Characters